Medicaid is a joint federal and state program that:

 Medicaid spend down

-To be eligible as "medically needy," your measurable resources also have to be under the resource amount allowed in your state.
+To be eligible as "medically needy," your measurable resources must also be under the resource amount allowed in your state.
 Call your state Medicaid program to see if you qualify and learn how to apply.

 Some people who are eligible for both Medicare and Medicaid are called “dual eligibles.”
 If you have Medicare and full Medicaid coverage, most of your health care costs are likely covered.

 You can get your Medicare coverage through Original Medicare or a Medicare Advantage Plan (Part C).
 If you have Medicare and full Medicaid, you'll get your Part D prescription drugs through Medicare.
 And, you'll automatically qualify for Extra Help paying for your Medicare prescription drug coverage (Part D).
 Medicaid may still cover some drugs and other care that Medicare doesn’t cover.